Price: £1150 (If paid by Employer: £1300)

 29, 30 June, 1 July & 21, 22 July 2018

 A teacher development training course designed to introduce and develop MBCT teaching skills (lead by Dr. Collard and assisted by experienced movement teacher Helen Stephenson).

 This non-residential* five-day training workshop at our venue in Honor Oak Park, SE23 will facilitate the deepening of your personal mindfulness practice.
 The main focus will be on developing sound teaching skills in MBCT and skills in inquiry and dialogue.
 The course is largely interactive and experiential, and you will be required to demonstrate teaching skills in small groups and discuss your experiences with one another, as well as doing meditation homework.

-* Between 1-3 rooms may be available at the venue on a first come, first served basis: £38 for one night or £30 per night for two or more nights (approx).
+* 1 room and 1 couch may be available at the venue on a first come, first served basis: £38 for room per night or £30 for couch per night.

 Participants must also submit a brief journal (up to 2000 words), one month prior to the start of the course, containing:

 - A summary of your regular practice (including difficulties that came up and how you dealt with them).